ngsrv vs ngrok

 Is ngsrv a drop-in replacement for ngrok?
 For the common case (http <port>) — yes.
 For advanced ingress operator features, the surface area differs.

 Does ngsrv support custom domains like ngrok?
-Yes, on Pro and above.
+Yes — Free includes one custom domain; Pro and Pay as you go include more.
 See /docs/cli/domains.

 Are ngsrv tunnels secure?
 Yes.
 HTTPS terminates at the edge, and security policies (IP allowlist, rate limit, geo, header auth) are on every plan.